 The Seattle Space Needle was built for the 1962 World’s Fair.
 It’s also the oldest revolving restaurant still currently in use.

 Tall.
 How tall?
 The Seattle Space Needle is 605 feet (184 m) tall and 138 feet (42 m) across at its widest point.
 Its center of gravity is a mere 5 feet above the ground.
+The foundation goes down 30 feet because the lot it was built on is so small.
 The Needle was built in 367 days. and there are 24 lightening rods on top.

 The elevator ride to the top takes 41 seconds.
 The observation deck is 520 feet tall.
 A gift shop and the SkyCity restaurant are 20 feet below the observation deck itself.
 There are 848 steps from the bottom of the basement to the top of the observation deck.